Guesthouses, hotels and resorts

 T: (0510) 391 6330; F: (0510) 391 6209

 The Thien Nga Hotel is a great midrange option, providing far more modernity and comfort than other similarly priced hotels in the area.
-Rooms are stylish and clean, with white sheets on wooden beds, ...
+The recently renovated hotel now oozes charm and they seem to ...
 Read the full review of Thien Nga Hotel.USD 20 to 50 4 votes Midrange

 Cua Dai Street

-Cua Dai Street runs for around 6km from Hoi An town out to the long Cua Dai Beach.
-It isn't really a great location — it's a bit of a hike from town, and rather far from the beach — but if you're planning on hiring a bike it's not such a bad place to be.
+Cua Dai Street runs for around six kilometres from Hoi An town out to the long Cua Dai Beach.
+It isn't really a great location -- it's a bit of a hike from town and also rather far from the beach -- but with the shopping and restaurant theme overspilling from the old town and the ease of biking from A to B, it's not such a bad place to be.

 Fabulous544 Cua Dai, Hoi An